LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 There is just one last question, how to use the output embedding matrix?
 We could take a mean across each word embedding and then pass that to a dense layer.
 Or we can take a dense layer across each word, reduce it down to one dimension, and pass that to a dense layer.
-Or we could flatten the whole array into a $dm N \times 1$ column.
+Or we could flatten the whole array into a $d_m N \times 1$ column.

 My preference is to do an aggregation on each word first and then on the sentence.
 Here is a simple flatten layer which we will need to put in between: